-New Hire Reporting Definiton
+New Hire Reporting Definition

 The process by which an employer reports information on newly hired employees to a designated state agency shortly after the hire date.

 New hire reporting was designed with certain benefits in mind.
 For instance, the state child support agency compares the new hire reports with the data submitted in child support files to locate parents who owe child support.
 It also helps lower the risk of fraudulent workers’ compensation and unemployment claims, and locates non-custodial parents quickly to establish child support and paternity orders.

-What is New Hire Reporting?
+What is New Hire Reporting? | Patriot Software